TB20TB05TB/backdoor/README.md

 # backdoor
-An backdoor for windows 10 machines.
+A backdoor for windows machines.